 Piccata Sauce for Grilled Veal, Chicken, or Pork

 This is a simple Tuesday night sauce that produces Sunday night food.
 Originally from Italy and served on veal, it is well suited for chicken and pork chops.
-I'm not too fond of this sauce on beef or lamb.
-The classic piccata is cooked indoors, searing the meat in a skillet, and the sauce is called a pan sauce because it includes the fond, the brown bits of seared meat that stick to the bottom of the pan, but the recipe is a snap to make on the grill.
+The classic piccata is a pan sauce made by searing the meat in a skillet, deglazing the brown bits that stick to the bottom of the pan with wine, but the recipe is a snap to make on the grill.
 And for all the traditionalists chefs out there, I know my sauce is a bit heavier and richer than the textbook version, but I think it is needed to stand up to the big bold flavors of the grill.

 Piccata Sauce Recipe